 Under Notice 98-34, 1998-2 C.B.
 29, modifying Notice 97-19, 1997-1 C.B.
-394, a former U.S. citizen or former long-term resident whose net worth or average tax liability exceeds the applicable threshold will not be presumed to have a principal purpose of tax avoidance if that former citizen or former resident is described within certain categories and submits a complete and good faith request for a ruling as to whether such loss had for one of its principal purposes the avoidance of U.S. taxes.
-A is eligible to request a ruling pursuant to Notice 98-34 because A is a citizen of Country D, the country in which A was born.
+394, a former long-term resident whose net worth or average tax liability exceeds the applicable thresholds will not be presumed to have a principal purpose of tax avoidance if that former resident is described within certain categories and submits a complete and good faith request for a ruling as to whether such loss had for one of its principal purposes the avoidance of U.S. taxes.

 Notice 98-34 requires that certain information be submitted with a request for a ruling that an individual's expatriation did not have for one of its principal purposes the avoidance of U.S. taxes.

-A submitted all the information required by Notice 98-34, including any additional information requested by the Service after review of the submission.
+A is eligible to request a ruling pursuant to Notice 98-34 because A has become resident and fully liable to income tax in Country D, the country where A was born.
+A also submitted all the information required by Notice 98-34, including any additional information requested by the Service after review of the submission.

 Based solely on the information submitted and the representations made, we conclude that A has made a complete and good faith submission in accordance with section 877(c)(1)(B) and Notice 98-34.
-However, we further conclude that A will, nevertheless, be treated under section 877(a)(1) as having as one of his principal purposes for expatriating the avoidance of U.S. taxes because the information submitted clearly establishes a principal purpose to avoid taxes under subtitle A or B of the Code.
-Accordingly, A will be subject to the provisions of section 877(b) and section 877(d) and the applicable provisions of sections 2107 and 2501(a)(3).
+Therefore, A will not be presumed under section 877(a)(2) to have as one of her principal purposes for expatriating the avoidance of U.S. taxes.
+It is further concluded that A will not be treated under section 877(a)(2) as having as one of her principal purposes of expatriating the avoidance of U.S. taxes